taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Min clenches her teeth and begins to sweat: "How do you--??"

 PQ smiles mysteriously: "I recognize it, because an Automata once saved my life with something similar.
-You wouldn't happen to know an old bird named Magou, would ya?"
+You wouldn't happen to know an old bird named Majhee, would ya?"

 ## Dream 2: The Night of a Thousand Burning Stars (3 pages)

 PQ was part of a pioneering group of humans who were amongst the first generation to live in space.
 Most of these people were **GANGIES** with not many prospects on Earth, who were desperate for a change in their situation.
 But the first generation of space craft and orbiting structures had many bugs and kinks that still needed to be worked out.
 PQ was commuting in one of the Space Barges that exploded during the Night of a Thousand Burning Stars, when a domino effect of systems malfunctions caused several orbital construction sites to overheat.
 Everyone on board the Space Barge was wearing protective eSyrup suits, but these suits weren't designed to keep people alive while falling through the atmosphere.
-PQ was lucky and managed to survive the fall long enough to be discovered by a young Magou, who kept PQ alive by secretly giving PQ a partial injection of raw eSyrup.
-Magou then helps PQ return to the underground cities.
+PQ was lucky and managed to survive the fall long enough to be discovered by a young Majhee, who kept PQ alive by secretly giving PQ a partial injection of raw eSyrup.
+Majhee then helps PQ return to the underground cities.

 ## Chapter 3